ja1umi/MUTIF09Project/README.md

 2. What does MUTIF mean?

-    MUTIF is an anagram of my two amaterur radio call signs of my own (suffix only).
+    MUTIF is an anagram of two amaterur radio call signs of my own (suffix only).

 3. How to assemble this thing? / Where is the assembly manual?